Richajadyal/Brainwave_Matrix_Intern-01/README.md

-# Brainwave Matrix Solution Cyber Security Internship: Task 01
+# Brainwave Matrix Cyber Security Internship: Task 01
-Welcome to the Brainwave Matrix Solution Internship repository!
+Welcome to the Brainwave Matrix Internship repository!
 These repository documents are for Task 1 of my internship journey, which focuses on creating innovative, simple, flexible programs.

 # Task Overview
 Build a Python Cyber Security - Phishing Link Scanner.